clesson-de/silverstripe-gridfield-pro/docs/en/index.md

 $gridField = $fields->fieldByName('Items');
 $gridFieldConfig = $gridField->getConfig();

-// Use a callback function to render the content of each tile
+// Use a callback function to render the content of the individual tiles.
+// Alternatively, you can also specify the path to a template file.
 $callbackTileRenderer = function($Item, $Index, $Total){
 return <<<EOD
 <div>